appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 ### Set Binary as Release Candidate

 - Designate the current build as the Release Candidate, signaling that it is ready for final testing and potential release.
-Please visit the [**Marking as Release Candidate**](/publish-module/publish-information/marking-release-candidates) documentation for detailed information.
+You can refer to the [**Marking as Release Candidate**](/publish-module/publish-information/marking-release-candidates) document for detailed information.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-markRc.png' />